alerque/libertinus/README.md

 ![Sample of Libertinus fonts](documentation/preview.svg)

-***This project is in maintenance mode.
-Only bug reports will be considered, or feature requests accompanied by pull requests.***

 Libertinus fonts is a fork of the Linux Libertine and Linux Biolinum fonts that started as an OpenType math companion of the Libertine font family.
 It has grown to a full fork to address some of the bugs in the fonts.
 Thanks to Frédéric